iluvsoup/dart-tetris/README.md

 # TODO
 - Stop soft dropping when piece lands
+- Fix annoying problem in which you stop soft dropping for a single frame because of how holding down keys works in the package I use
 - Maybe switch to another package that has better keyboard support

 ## Requirements